apache/nuttx/Documentation/quickstart/quickstart.rst

       $ make menuconfig

-   Use your arrows to navigate the menu and ``ENTER`` key to enable/disable options.
+   Use your arrows to navigate the menu and :kbd:`Enter` key to enable/disable options.
 To exit and save your configuration, go back to the main menu, choose ``<Exit>`` and select "yes" when asked if you want to save.

 #.
 Compile Apache NuttX

    .. code-block:: bash